 6. Fake a Green thumb

 Thanks in part to Instagram's influence over décor trends, indoor plants are the trademarks of any well-styled space.
-However, you don't need to head to your local nursery and purchase a potted plant in order to get the look.
+However, you don't need to head to your local nursery and purchase a potted plant to get the look.
 For a no-cost way to incorporate greenery into your home, "display leafy branches or flowers from your yard in a vase," advises Newkirk.

 Next Up: 13 zero-cost ways to make your home feel fresh.